chlange/jeopardy/README.md

 ----

 * Edit answers/round.jrf
-	* see answers/1.jrf for further instructions
+	* see answers/1.jrf or wiki for further instructions
 * Choose round to play
-* Enter names of players
+* Enter names, keys and colors of players
 * Select question
-* Use 	A for player 1
-	G for player 2
-	K for player 3

 Screenshots
 -----------